Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.

-University of Tokyo faculty welcome UC students to work on assignments with support of their teams.
-Students are assigned to a research group in one of the university's science departments to conduct research through experiments, peer consultation, group work, and interactive discussions, under the supervision of top scientists.
+University of Tokyo faculty welcome UC students to apply work on assignments with support of their research teams.
+Students are assigned to a team in one of the University's science or engineering faculties to conduct research through experiments, peer consultation, group work, and interactive discussions, under the supervision of top scientists and engineers.

 Use the following resources to learn more:

 Previous participants share that attending lab sessions, discussing papers with other students in the lab, and the independent research project were among the top features of this program.

 7.5 quarter/5 semester UC units of lab research required; pass/no pass grading only.